PraveenKishore/GAExpGen/README.md

 * **MathInterpreter:** For evaluating the math expressions

 ###Selection Algorithm Used:
-[Roulette Wheel selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) is used in the program.
+[Tournament selection](https://en.wikipedia.org/wiki/Tournament_selection) is used in the program.
 Although any selection algorithm can be choosen.